What's true and what’s false when it comes to wrinkle relaxing injections? Let's take a look!

 False - well, false if done correctly.

 This is the big one that people worry most about.
-That botulinum toxin brands such as Botox will leave you with a face that looks frozen.
-And to be fair there have been a fair few cases of this is the media - especially in the early 2000s when Botox really exploded.
-But a good practitioner will always suggest going for the more natural look rather than having so much that you look like your face will be referred to by the same name as a popular Disney film.
+That botulinum toxin brands such as Botox (there are others) will leave you with a face that looks frozen.
+And to be fair there have been a fair few cases of this is the media - especially in the early 2000s.
+But a good practitioner will always carry out a thorough consultation first and will likely suggest going for the more natural look rather than having so much that you look like your face will be referred to by the same name as a popular Disney film.

-You won’t be able to move your face after Botox injections
+You won’t be able to move your face after anti-wrinkle injections

 False - when done by an expert.